 Continuing the series of International Baseball articles, up next is Venezuela.
 Venezuela is close in population to Canada with 26 million residents yet they send more players to the big leagues.
 This is probably because aside from baseball, there isn’t much competition other than soccer.

-Again, much like Canada, Venezuela is a multicultural nation.
+Again, much like Canada, Venezuelan is a multicultural nation.
 Spanish, Italian, Portuguese, Arab, German, African, indigenous people populate the landscape, however the predominant language is Spanish.

 Venezuela is located in northern South America, bordering the North Atlantic Ocean and the Caribbean Sea, sandwiched between Colombia and Guyana.